wez/govee-lan-hass/README.md

 [![Open your Home Assistant instance and open a repository inside the Home Assistant Community Store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=wez&repository=govee-lan-hass&category=integration)

+## ⚠️ Consider using the [Govee2MQTT AddOn](https://github.com/wez/govee2mqtt) Instead ⚠️

+> Before you get too invested in setting up `govee-lan-hass`, I wanted to note that I've shifted my development focus to my [Govee2MQTT AddOn](https://github.com/wez/govee2mqtt).
+That has support for new APIs and devices, and is more flexible than the `govee-lan-hass` integration.
+>
+> Note that due to how Govee's LAN API works, you cannot run both the addon and the integration at the same time.

+## Govee LAN Control for Home Assistant

 This works in conjunction with my [govee-led-wez](https://github.com/wez/govee-py) python library to provide control over Govee-manufactured lights, preferentially using the LAN protocol